hydephp/develop/docs/digging-deeper/helpers.md

 ## Helper Functions

 HydePHP comes with a few helper functions to make your life easier.

+The most common ones are documented here, however you can also see the full list in the source code [`helpers.php`](https://github.com/hydephp/framework/blob/master/src/helpers.php) file.

 ### Global `hyde` function